Israel–Mexico relations: History

-In September 2016, Mexican President Enrique Peña Nieto attended the funeral of former Israeli President, Shimon Peres, held at the National Cemetery Mount Herzl, in Jerusalem.
-President Peña Nieto was accompanied by the then Foreign Minister, Claudia Ruiz Massieu, as well as members of the Jewish Community in Mexico.
+In September 2016, Mexican president Enrique Peña Nieto attended the funeral of former Israeli president, Shimon Peres, held at the National Cemetery Mount Herzl, in Jerusalem.
+President Peña Nieto was accompanied by the then foreign minister, Claudia Ruiz Massieu, as well as members of the Jewish Community in Mexico.

 On 13 September 2017, Israeli Prime Minister Benjamin Netanyahu paid an official three day visit to Mexico and met with President Enrique Peña Nieto and members of the Jewish-Mexican community.
 Prime Minister Netanyahu became the first Israeli head of government to visit Mexico and Latin America.
-Relations between both nations had been slightly tense since Prime Minister Netanyahu tweeted in January 2017 that he backed U.S. President Donald Trump’s plan to build a border wall between Mexico and the United States.
+Relations between both nations had been slightly tense since Prime Minister Netanyahu tweeted in January 2017 that he backed U.S. president Donald Trump’s plan to build a border wall between Mexico and the United States.
 A few days before Prime Minister Netanyahu's visit, IsraAid sent humanitarian supplies to the earthquake stricken region of the Mexican states of Chiapas and Oaxaca after an 8.1 earthquake hit the area on 7 September 2017.
 During Prime Minister Netanyahu's visit, both nations signed agreements on aviation, in the hopes of establishing direct flights between both nations; international development, specifically cooperation in international development that will focus on relevant development issues including water, agriculture, initiatives and innovation; and a space agreement to create the legal infrastructure for cooperation in the uses of outer space for peaceful purposes.

 In July 2022, both nations celebrated 70 years of diplomatic relations.
+To commemorate, Israel cancelled a stamp celebrating the two nations relations.
+For its part, Mexico presented a commemorative exhibition of both nations historical relations within Mexico's diplomatic academy of Instituto Matías Romero.

+In 2023, it was discovered that Mexico was the "first and most prolific" user of Israel's Pegasus Spyware system.

+In the aftermath of Hamas' attack on Israel on October 7th and the ensuing Israeli military response, Mexico condemned the attacks.
+During the ensuing conflict, Mexico has maintained a moderate posture with Israel, in comparison to other Latin American countries such as Colombia and Chile, calling for a cessation of hostilities while committing to keeping its embassy in Israel open.
+On 18 January 2024, Mexico announced support for investigation into Israeli war crimes in Gaza by the International Criminal Court after reviewing UN reports and the South Africa's genocide case against Israel.